Mathematics (MATH)

 MATH 4733 - Partial Differential Equations (3 Credits)

-Infrequent.
-Initial/Boundary value problems for first-order, wave, heat and Laplace Equations; maximum principles; Fourier Series and applications.
-Note: This course assumes that students have taken MATH 2421 and MATH 3200, and either have taken MATH 3000 or have experience with partial differential equations in engineering or physics.
+Initial/Boundary value problems for first-order, wave, heat and Laplace equations; maximum principles; Fourier series and applications.
+Note: It is recommended that students have either taken MATH 3000 or have experience with partial differential equations in engineering or physics.
 Students who have a grade of B- or better in MATH 2421 and MATH 3200 pass this course at a much higher rate.
+Prereq: MATH 2421 AND either MATH 3191 and MATH 3200 OR MATH 3195 with a C- or higher.
 Cross-listed with MATH 5733.
-Term offered: spring.
 Max hours: 3 Credits.

 Grading Basis: Letter Grade